-We are Monongahela Harmony (Penny Anderson, Daphne Beers, and Jake Kilburg) – and our motto is "If we like it, we sing it!"
+We were Monongahela Harmony (Penny Anderson, Daphne Beers, and Jake Kilburg) – with the motto "If we like it, we sing it!"

 We came together as a trio in the spring of 2015 after singing for the Polish Hill May Day parade and discovered we shared similar ways of working and a love of the same music.
 We started with Jake's The Old Astronomer and soon expanded to some of Penny's music (Mass For the Unbelievers, at last!), more of Jake's pieces, some early New England music (kind of "pre-shape-note" style), a piece by Gerald Finzi, and some medieval pieces.
 We want to sing more medieval music (Landini!) and some of the more oddball Christmas repertoire, and lots and lots of other things.

-Here are some recent recordings we made.
+Here are some (now no longer) recent recordings we made.
 At Daphne's place, scaring her cat Emma.